geryb-bg/gery-web/blog/WebUSB/article.md

 ## `device.controlTransferOut`

-This method sends a message from your computer to the device, telling the device that the computer is listening to it.
+This method sends a message from your computer to the device.
+The control transfer methods are used for device configuration.
+It pretty much sets up the device, class or interface to be able to communicate with your computer.
 It requires a number of options to be set on it:

 1. `requestType`: specifies whether the request we are sending is a vendor specific protocol, part of the USB standard or - like in our code - a specific class on the USB device.
 1. `recipient`: sets whether we are transferring control to the device as a whole, or a specific endpoint or interface.
 1. `request`: determines what we are requesting the device to do.
 Requests can be set by the USB standard, the device class specification or they can be vendor specific.
 1. `value` and `index`: These are populated based on the previous fields.
 In our example the `value` is set based on what the class specification expects and the `index` is set to the interface number because our `recipient` is the interface.

 These options together are sent as a header to the default control transfer endpoint.
 Every USB device has a default endpoint, usually `endpointNumber` 0.

 ## `device.transferIn`